+The 800 Series of ISR routers has been superseded technically by the Cisco ISR 900 series but remains widely deployed.
 Cisco's comprehensive portfolio of 800 Series ISR routers consists of desktop, fanless devices designed and priced for small businesses, branch offices, retail shops, teleworkers, and clients of broadband service providers.
-Many models in the 800 product line have been released with many options over many years.
+Many models in the 800 product line have been released with multiple options over many years.
 The 881 Series of ISR routers exemplifies the vast selection of options available within the Cisco 800 product family.
 Models in Cisco's 881 router series can support converged media networks by offering IP voice and video, Wi-Fi and data in a single integrated router and switch.
 Built-in security can include encryption, VPN, firewall, and URL filtering.
 For business continuity, options available for Cisco 881 routers include redundant wide area network links or support for landline broadband WAN connections like DSL plus multiple cellular 3G and 4G wireless WAN connections all on a single appliance.

 Cisco's 880 Series of ISR routers support a wide variety of deployment scenarios